kathigg/remote_windows_gpu_workstation_tutorial/README.md

 - **Client**: macOS (user `kathleenhiggins`)
 - You already installed **Conda** on Windows (full Anaconda or Miniconda is fine)

 ***A big note here.
 This tutorial is easily modifiable for other usernames/setups.
 Wherever you see "schot," that's our Windows local account username in the tutorial.
-Wherever you see "kathleenhiggins," that's the username that is attempting to SSH in to the Windows machine.***
+Wherever you see "kathleenhiggins," that's the example username that is attempting to SSH in to the Windows machine.***

 ---